Official Title

 In addition to the potential role of platelet activation in thrombosis associated with

-entry for COVID-19 infection and endothelial injury contributes to thrombotic events that
+of entry for COVID-19 infection and endothelial injury contributes to thrombotic events

-increase morbidity and mortality.
-Endothelial microparticles (EMPs), submicron membranous
+that increase morbidity and mortality.
+Endothelial microparticles (EMPs), submicron

-vesicles indicating endothelial activation and injury, are released by the endothelium into
+membranous vesicles indicating endothelial activation and injury, are released by the

-blood and reflect the competency of endothelial function by identifying endothelial
+endothelium into blood and reflect the competency of endothelial function by identifying

-activation and injury, which promote thrombosis.
-Circulating EMPs can be quantified with the
+endothelial activation and injury, which promote thrombosis.
+Circulating EMPs can be

 To begin to address the knowledge gaps above and obtain preliminary data for future large

-that will enroll patients hospitalized for COVID-19 infection and exhibiting a range of
+study that will enroll patients hospitalized for COVID-19 infection and exhibiting a

-thereafter up to day 28 while hospitalized), and again at 12 months of follow up.
+7±1 days thereafter up to day 28 while hospitalized), and again at 12 months of follow

-Nasopharyngeal (NP) swabs will be collected on these same study days through day 28, but not
+up.
+Nasopharyngeal (NP) swabs will be collected on these same study days through day 28,

-at 12 months.
-These biosamples will be used to study T and B cells, antibody repertoire, and
+but not at 12 months.
+These biosamples will be used to study T and B cells, antibody

 Active, not recruiting